-If you already have large balances and can’t pay it all off at once, create a plan to get yourself out of debt.
-Start by hiding your cards in the back of a drawer or in the freezer so you are not attempted to spend more and get even higher balances.
+If you already have large balances and can’t pay them all off at once, create a plan to get yourself out of debt.
+Start by hiding your cards in the back of a drawer or in the freezer so you are not tempted to spend more and get even higher balances.

-One of the best methods to pay off your cards is the debt snowball method, made popular by personal finance guru Dave Ramsey.
+One of the best methods to pay off your cards is the debt snowball method.
 The sister method, the debt avalanche, is mathematically the best path to debt freedom.
 In this method, you make the largest payments you possibly can each month on your highest interest credit card.
-When that is finally paid off, move on to the next highest interest card until you are debt free.
+When that is finally paid off, move on to the next highest interest card until you are debt-free.